iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week9_mapbox/W9_mapbox3.md

 ```
-Your page should look like this (I changed the map style from last week's lab):
+Your page should look like this.
+(Whoops, I took this screenshot when there was a typp: 2080->2100):

 <p align='center'>
 <img src="../Images/mapbox_lab9_start.png" width="1000">